cyph3rryx/Python-Reminder-Script/README.md

 -> The program uses a simple while loop to run the reminder at regular intervals, which may not be the most efficient method.

 -> The program relies on the user to enter tasks manually and does not support importing tasks from external sources.

+## License

+This project is licensed under MIT License.
+Check the license file for more information.